-In a faithful effort to insure that theological training is appropriate for the context in which one intends to minister, the divinity school values the principle that the first professional theological degree should be completed in one's own home country or region.
-However, the divinity school encourages all fully qualified international students to apply for admission to its degree programs.
+In a faithful effort to ensure that theological training is appropriate for the context in which one intends to minister, Duke Divinity school values the principle that the first professional theological degree should be completed in one's own home country or region.
+However, the school encourages all fully qualified international students to apply for admission to its degree programs.
+Learn more about Visa requirements.

 Living costs for additional family members should be figured on the basis of a minimum $400 per month for a spouse and $260 per month per child.